 - Paperback: 9781952886034

-Hoping for a romantic honeymoon at an Arizona dude ranch, hairstylist Marla Vail and her husband Dalton arrive to find a series of mishaps plaguing the resort.
+Hoping for a romantic honeymoon at an Arizona dude ranch, hairstylist Marla Vail and her detective husband Dalton arrive to find a series of mishaps plaguing the resort.
 A nearby ghost town is suffering similar problems.
 Is it mere coincidence that Dalton’s Uncle Raymond owns both properties?
-When Raymond asks for their help in finding the culprit, Marla and Dalton eagerly accept.
-Then news of a local forest ranger’s death raises the stakes.
-With sleuthing more natural to Marla than horseback riding, she delves into the investigation.
-But as she digs deeper, she discovers skeletons in the family closet.
-Someone means to drive Raymond out of business, and the reason may be linked to his past misdeeds.
+When Raymond asks for their help in finding the culprit, Marla and Dalton eagerly accept, but the case quickly escalates into murder.

 “Cozy fans will have fun.” —Publishers Weekly